Set up your import files

 - Products sample spreadsheet: XLSX or CSV

-Once your file is ready, learn how to import one object into HubSpot.
+Once your file is ready, learn how to import one object or activity into HubSpot.

 Please note: products can only be imported in a single object import.
 You can associate an existing product to a line item, or manually associate a product to a deal or quote.